skip-mev/pob/README.md

       }
       ```

     b.
-Add the POB module to the list of module account permissions.
+Add the builder module to the list of module account permissions.
 This will
     instantiate the POB module account on genesis.

       ```go